 Unfortunately, the original book I wrote for Ulysses Press is now out of print.
 When a book goes out of print with a traditional publisher, there is a procedure in getting one’s rights to the book returned.
 The contract customarily reads something to the effect of… “If after the expiration of two years from the date of the first publication the WORK the PUBLISHER may terminate this Agreement and give the AUTHOR the option to purchase, at fair market value, all volumes on hand and all materials used in the printing of the WORK.” (and) “If the WORK remains out of print for longer than 180 days and PUBLISHER does not agree to reprint WORK with 180 days of receipt of written notice/request from AUTHOR to reprint the WORK, this Agreement shall terminate.”

-So, while I wait for rights to be returned to me, what am I to do?
+So, while I waited for rights to be returned to me, what was I to do?
 My contracts with Ulysses also hold a non-competition clause.
-It essentially says I cannot sell the rights to my books to other traditional publishing houses, but “AUTHOR may continue to self-publish such works, but under no circumstances may AUTHOR publish a competing work with a traditional publisher that seems into the brick-and-mortar retail book trade.”
+It essentially says I cannot sell the rights to my books to other traditional publishing houses, but “AUTHOR may continue to self-publish such works, but under no circumstances may AUTHOR publish a competing work with a traditional publisher that sells into the brick-and-mortar retail book trade.”

 Problem Resolved.
-I can self publish the book without being in violation of my contract.
+I could self publish the book without being in violation of my contract.
+Since those days of fighting for my rights back, Ulysses Press has finally returned the rights to all 12 of my titles with them.
 So I have rereleased Vampire Darcy’s Desire with a flashy new cover from Chris Kudi and SKC Design.
 The story is essentially the same as the one from before.
 However, if you have never read it, what better month than October and Halloween to take on a paranormal version that includes our favorite couple?

 Book Blurb: Vampire Darcy’s Desire presents Jane Austen’s Pride and Prejudice as a heart-pounding vampire romance filled with passion and danger.